 Teaching English Language Learners (ELL) Students

 The Master of Education program provides advanced study to certified teachers or teacher candidates who have completed a bachelor's degree.
 The program builds on the College of Education’s conceptual framework, to

 prepare educators to become competent and caring professionals who are able to work effectively with diverse populations.

-Conditional admission may be gained with a lower grade point average, but the GRE or MAT score must be correspondingly higher based on he above weightings.
+Conditional admission may be gained with a lower grade point average, but the GRE or MAT score must be correspondingly higher based on the above weightings.
 Applicants with less than a 2.5 undergraduate GPA must submit test scores at the time of application; applicants with a GPA of 2.5 or above may submit test scores in the first semester of attendance, but it is preferable that they submit test scores at the time of original application.
-The student must remove conditional status by earning at least a B (3.0) average in the first nine hours of graduate courses; failure to achieve this average will result in withdrawal from the program.
+The student must remove conditional status by fulfilling required score on graduate exam (GRE or MAT) and earning at least a B (3.0) average in the first nine hours of graduate courses.
+Failure to achieve this will result in withdrawal from the program.

-Admissions to teacher education programs at the graduate level may require additional evidence of academic performance (higher GPA, other test scores.)
-Applicants who are also seeking initial teaching license should contact the Office of Teacher Education and Student Services for current requirements.
+Admissions to teacher education programs at the graduate level may require additional evidence of academic performance (higher GPA, other test scores).
+Applicants who are seeking initial teaching license should contact the Office of Teacher Education and Student Services for current requirements.

-Applicants who are potential candidates for the Master’s Degree in Curriculum and Instruction must be certified to teach or must meet certification (initial licensure) before the degree is awarded.
-Exceptions are the concentrations in Educational Technology, Teaching Non-English Background Students (NELB), and Music.
+Students who are potential candidates for the Master’s Degree in Curriculum and Instruction -- Secondary School Instruction concentration must be certified to teach or must meet certification (initial licensure) before the degree is awarded.
+Exceptions are the concentrations in Educational Technology, Music, and Non-English Language Background (NELB) candidates.